xu-zhiwei/easyrec/README.md

 |Neural Factorization Machine (NFM)|Xiangnan He et al. Neural Factorization Machines for Sparse Predictive Analytics.
 2017.
 SIGIR.|
 |DeepFM|Huifeng Guo et al. DeepFM: A Factorization-Machine based Neural Network for CTR Prediction. arXiv.
 2017.|
 |Multi-gate Mixture-of-Experts (MMOE)|Jiaqi Ma et al. Modeling Task Relationships in Multi-task Learning with Multi-gate Mixture-of-Experts.
 KDD.
 2018.|

+# Note
+The document is working in progress and will be released very soon!!!
+Thank you for your attention.